 Of the 94 naturally occurring elements on Earth, Hydrogen is the most abundant.
 For decades scientists have been trying to harness hydrogen as a viable and sustainable fuel source.

-Only recently have we truly started to utilize the power and energy that hydrogen has the ability to provide.
-We are still in the early stages but the future for hydrogen energy is definitely a bright one.
+Only recently have we truly started to utilize the power and energy that hydrogen can provide.
+We are still in the early stages but the future for hydrogen energy is a bright one.

 How an Electric Cell Works